-For 2021, no NEO met or exceeded \$10,000 in unreimbursed aggregate incremental costs associated with personal use of the aircraft.
+For 2022, no NEO met or exceeded \$10,000 in unreimbursed aggregate incremental costs associated with personal use of the aircraft.
+In February 2023, the Compensation Committee approved Mr. Treadway's personal use of the Company's aircraft for up to 30 hours a year.